How do I set usage rights and user access for a course file?

 - The material is licensed under Creative Commons; this option also requires setting a specific Creative Commons license

 If known, enter the copyright holder information in the Copyright Holder field .

-You can also set access to the file.
+You can also set availability to the file.
 By default, the file is unpublished.
 You can also publish the file or restrict access.

-To select file access, click the radio button next to the access type.
+To select file availability, click the radio button next to the access type.
 You can change the access at any time.